Overview

 Open Banking Issued Certificates

-- 1Signing: Signing certificates are used to create JWSs to sign JSON Web Token (JWT) payloads during both the onboarding and authorisation processes.
+- 1Signing Certificates: Used to create JWSs for signing JSON Web Token (JWT) payloads during onboarding and authorisation.

 Mutual Authentication

-The Sandbox API endpoints do not enforce Mutual Authentication TLS (MATLS), neither do the OAuth Server Authorisation URLs.
-The OAuth endpoint used to issue access tokens is protected by MATLS.
+- 2Sandbox APIs and OAuth Server Authorisation URLs do not enforce Mutual Authentication TLS (MATLS).
+However, The OAuth endpoint used to issue access tokens is protected by MATLS.
 You must use the transport certificate issued to you by the Open Banking Directory to exchange an authorisation code for an access token.
 NewDay will also ensure the TLS certificate being used matches that of the Software Statement used to onboard the authenticating OAuth client.

 Was this page helpful?